 Bison, or Buffalo as it seems more commonly known, has been making a steady comeback over the last few decades.
 Nearly driven to extinction, the American Bison was saved through nearly a century of hard work by conservationists.
 Now specialty ranches offer Bison meat in many markets and through many stores and in most cases free-range and free of steroids, hormones, and antibiotics.

-Cooking: The best way to cook Bison is on the grill.
 You'll get the added extra flavor to the meat in an environment that will let you control how it cooks.
 Remember not to cook Bison beyond medium in order to keep it moist.
 The secret to Bison is to cook it lower than you would beef.
 Intense, searing heat will dry it out.
 A medium heat is perfect and most beef recipes can be adapted to Bison by lowering the temperature a little and adding a few minutes of cooking time.
-Larger cuts can be grilled on a rotisserie, but you should use an oil based baste to keep the meat moistened.
+Larger cuts can be grilled on a rotisserie, but you should use an oil-based baste to keep the meat moistened.

 Once you've tried Bison and gotten used to the difference in cooking it is a meat you will enjoy both for its delicious flavor and health benefits.